Popular Posts:

 How to obtain an LEI?

-Advanced development of the Global Legal Entity Identifier System, known as GLEIS is carried out by the Global Legal Entity Identifier Foundation (GLEIF), in partnership with the Local Operating Units (LOUs) – responsible for issuing LEI Codes.
-LOUs such as Ubisecures RapidLEI may then partner with an Official GLEIF Registration Agent (RA) such as LEI Register.
-Our role is to provide support and efficient service to market participants who need an LEI for their organization.
+Advanced development of the Global Legal Entity Identifier System, known as GLEIS, is carried out by the Global Legal Entity Identifier Foundation (GLEIF) in partnership with the Local Operating Units (LOUs) – responsible for issuing LEI codes.
+LOUs such as Ubisecure Oy (RapidLEI) may partner with official Registration Agents such as LEI Register.
+Our role is to provide support and efficient service to market participants who need an LEI for their organisation.

 REGISTER LEI NOW